-- Apply online at the OSU Graduate College online application.
+- Apply online at OSU Graduate College online application

 - Choose Non-Degree Seeking on the screen asking for the Degree Program and Admission Type.

-- Scan transcripts for upload, if available, including one showing the undergraduate degree conferred.
+- Within the application, scan/upload transcripts, including one showing the undergraduate degree conferred.
 This action speeds up the application by allowing provisional admission and enrollment before official transcripts arrive.

 - Make any changes before you submit and pay.
 Information cannot be changed afterward.

 - Send notice of your completed application to email@example.com

 - Watch for admission letter by e-mail from the OSU Graduate College.